defiant00/minet/Documentation/Quick Start for JS Coders.md

 - **for** i **in** start **to** end
 - **for** i **in** start **to** end **by** step

-Loops are always inclusive of the smaller number and exclusive to the larger, regardless of whether it is an increasing or decreasing loop.
+Loops are always inclusive to the smaller number and exclusive to the larger, regardless of whether it is an increasing or decreasing loop.

 A loop will default to a step of 1 or -1 if none is specified.
 The scenarios in which Minet is able to determine that -1 should be the step are when:
 - Both start and end are literal numbers, and start > end.
-- The end is 0.
+- End is 0.
 ```
 for i in 0 to 10
     alert('hi 1')